 Outbreak Case Summary

-In summary, since the first case confirmed in this outbreak on the 26 October 2021, 343 cases of avian influenza have been confirmed in the UK:
+In summary, 6 cases of avian influenza have been confirmed in the UK since 1 October 2023:

 Fanciers must keep a close watch on their birds for any signs of disease, and seek prompt advice from a vet if they have any concerns.
 Clinical signs indicative of avian influenza must be reported in England to Defra Rural Services Helpline on 03000 200 301.
 In Wales, contact 0300 303 8268.
 In Scotland, contact to the local Field Services Office.
 Failure to do so is an offence.